Darake/ruokaholvi/documentation/User Stories.md

 * As an user, I can create recipes and see what recipes other users have created.

-* As an user, I can delete recipes that I created.
+* As an user, I can delete and edit recipes that I created.

-* As an admin, I can delete recipes by other users.
+* As an admin, I can delete and edit recipes by other users.